technoprodev/technoart/docs/_includes/README.md

 Start a new project with 50<sup>+</sup> choices of clean and professional [Starter Template](https://technoartcss.com/starter-template).

-## Contributing

-Please read [Contributing Guideline](https://github.com/technoprodev/technoart/blob/master/.github/CONTRIBUTING.md) before making a pull request.

 ## Community

 Get updates on Technoart's development and interact with community members.

 - Watch our repo hosted on [Github](https://github.com/technoprodev/technoart).
+- Follow us on [Twitter](https://twitter.com/technoartcss) for Technoart updates.
 - Follow us on [Instagram](https://instagram.com/technoartcss) for beautiful gallery.
-- Follow us on [Twitter](https://twitter.com/technoartcss) for Technoart updates.
 - Get help on [Stack Overflow](https://stackoverflow.com/questions/tagged/technoart) with `technoart` tag.
 - When you modify/add Technoart functionality and want it to be distributed through [npm](https://www.npmjs.com/browse/keyword/technoart) or similar delivery mechanism, use keyword `technoart` on packages name for maximum discoverability.